 - Amenities: Things like modern kitchens, garden access, and furnishings all impact the rental rate.
-There are flats on my street with the same floorplan as mine, but their rent is £200 less per month because they haven’t been updated in 10 years.
+There were flats on my street with the same floorplan as mine, but their rent was £200 less per month because they haven’t been updated in 10 years.

 Most London landlords will require you to take out renter’s insurance as part of your tenancy agreement.
 We were required to show proof of our insurance within 30 days of moving into our flat.

 Renter’s insurance covers the value of your possessions, so you aren’t paying to insure the property itself.
 Fortunately, that makes it pretty affordable.

 You can expect to pay around £10/month for a rental insurance policy.
 The exact amount will depend on how valuable your stuff is and whether or not you insure special items like expensive jewelry.

 Note that your insurer might offer an annual payment plan instead of monthly.
 It’s often a little cheaper to pay the whole year in a lump sum, which is what we do.

 Gas and Electric

 In London, you’ll typically have your gas and electric provided by one company.
 And unless your place has a modern energy meter that bills by exact usage, you’ll either need to submit meter readings every few months or pay a fixed price.

 The fixed price comes from taking the average energy cost across the calendar year and dividing it by 12.
 If you’ve just moved into a new place, they’ll go off of how much energy the former tenants used.